Blip logo

 Give each concept enough spend to reach at least your target CPA before making a decision.
 Cutting tests too early is how you miss winners.

-Yes—in the CBO structure, always.
-Winners move from the test campaign to a dedicated scale campaign.
-In the Monthly Campaign approach, the same campaign can serve both functions, but only once a clear winner has emerged.
+Yes for CBO—winners move to a dedicated scale campaign.
+In the Monthly approach, the same campaign can serve both functions once a clear winner emerges.

 Use a consistent prefix: test_ for new creative batches, scale_ for proven winners, and challenger_ for re-test campaigns.
 This keeps your account filterable and your reporting clean across accounts.